MerlinPetitjean/Football_Analysis_Portfolio/README.md

 Welcome to my football data analytics portfolio.
 This repository contains a collection of tactical reports, interactive recruitment dashboards, and statistical case studies designed for professional football environments.

-The core objective of these projects is to (get a jobat a football club) bridge the gap between rigorous data engineering and accessible, actionable insights for coaching staff, scouts, and recruitment departments.
+The core objective of these projects is to (get a job at a football club) bridge the gap between rigorous data engineering and accessible, actionable insights for coaching staff, scouts, and recruitment departments.

 ---